Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Squared Spine

-The square spine also makes it easier to baton wood and turn sticks into kindling.
+The square spine also makes it easier to shave extra-fine tinder off a piece of wood for fire-starting.

-I don’t want to dive deep too far into this argument because it’s been raging for years.
-(Kinda reminiscent of 9mm vs. 45 ACP.)
+I don’t want to dive too far into this argument because it’s been raging for years (kind of like the 9mm vs. 45 ACP debate).

 Sharpen Knife Whetstone